Causes of Pain and Burning in the Achilles Tendon

 Rupture of the Achilles tendon is often seen in athletes who aren't very consistent in their training.
 If you're a "weekend warrior," make sure to stretch and strengthen your calf muscles appropriately and wear good, supportive shoes.

 Degeneration can also cause the Achilles tendon to rupture.
 Degenerative changes break down and weaken the structure of the tendon, and this weakened tissue may tear easily.
+Certain chronic medical conditions such as rheumatoid arthritis, lupus, gout, and diabetes can cause these changes in your Achilles tendon, making it more prone to injury.

 Symptoms of Achilles Tendon Rupture